apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SAG-AFTRA Members Vote in Favor of Video Game Strike Authorization**
+**A blast in Nagorno-Karabakh injures more than 200, while thousands flee to Armenia**

-You can read more about it [here](https://variety.com/2023/biz/news/sag-aftra-vote-authorize-video-game-strike-1235735114/).
+You can read more about it [here](https://www.npr.org/2023/09/25/1201668404/explosion-nagorno-karabakh-armenia-azerbaijan).

 ## Requirements
 - Python 3.8